openbaton/docs/docs/nfvo-installation-deb.md

 Where:

 * `openbaton-nfvo` is the Open Baton NFVO executable
-* `openbaton-gvnfm` is the Open Baton Generic VNFM executable
+* `openbaton-vnfm-generic` is the Open Baton Generic VNFM executable
 * `openbaton-fms` is the Open Baton FMS executable
 * `openbaton-ase` is the Open Baton ASE executable
 * `openbaton-nse` is the Open Baton NSE executable